AMSCausality/AMSCausality.github.io/_site/README.md

-# crl-workshop.github.io/
+# AmsterdamCausalityMeeting.github.io/
-Website for the Workshop on Causal Representation Learning at NeurIPS 2023
+Website for the Meeting on Causality between VU, UvA, Amsterdam UMC and CWI